Fedict/eid-mw/sdk/readme.txt

 Description (depending of the platform):
 - [Belgium Identity Card SDK,beidsdk]/pkcs11/include/rsaref220	: eID C include files
-- [Belgium Identity Card SDK,beidsdk]/doc/eidlib/C		: eID lib C API documentation
+- [Belgium Identity Card SDK,beidsdk]/doc/			: eID SDK documentation
+- [Belgium Identity Card SDK,beidsdk]/examples/			: eID SDK examples

 API Documentation
 =================
-HTML API documentation for the Middleware is available in the 'doc' subdirectory for the different languages (depending on the platform).
+The SDK 4.0 uses the pkcs11 v2.11 API.
+This API is explained in following document:
+“RSA Security Inc. Public-Key Cryptography Standards (PKCS)”, this document can be found in the doc folder (pkcs-11v2-11r1.pdf).

+A document that contains the list of names we gave to (search for) the eid carddata, can also be found in the documents folder.

 Samples
 =======
-The 'samples' subdirectory contains the source code for sample applications in different programming languages (depending of the platform).
+The 'examples' subdirectory contains the source code for sample applications in different programming languages (depending of the platform).

 Test cards